Vegan Cocktail Buns (HK style) ~ 純素港式雞尾飽 (直接法)

 - Remove the dough when it doubles the size, deflate it.
 Divide the dough into 12 or 14 equal portions.
 Roll into ball and rest for around 10 minutes.

 - Divide the fillings into 12 or 14 portions.
 Flatten the dough ball and wrap one of the fillings in each dough.
-Roll in a 4″ log shape.
+Roll into a 4″ log shape.

 - Now, prepare the line ingredient, mix the two ingredients together.
 Place in a plastic bag.